Effect-TS/effect/packages/vitest/README.md

 # Introduction

-Welcome to your guide on testing Effect applications using `vitest` and the `@effect/vitest` package.
-This guide is designed to help beginners efficiently set up their testing environment and create robust, maintainable tests.
-By integrating `vitest` with the Effect library, you enhance your testing capabilities, allowing for more expressive tests.
-Let’s start by setting up the necessary tools and then dive into crafting effective test cases.
+Welcome to your guide on testing Effect applications using `vitest` and the `@effect/vitest` package! `@effect/vitest` is designed to help simplify running Effect-based tests through `vitest`.

+In the guide below, we will first start by setting up the required dependencies.
+Then, we will dive into a few examples of how to use `@effect/vitest` to create some Effect-based test cases.

 # Requirements